DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 In [2]: P
 Out [2]: 165.12
 ```
+---

 **Remark:**

 Some reasons for inaccurate S&P/ASX 200 Index option prices:
-- We’re using historical volatility for σ but in practice options
-traders tend to use the Black-Scholes model with “rules of
-thumb” and their own estimates of σ.
+- We’re using historical volatility for σ but in practice options traders tend to use the Black-Scholes model with “rules of thumb” and their own estimates of σ.
-- Our dividend yield may not be accurate: We assumed a
-continuously compounded yield.
+- Our dividend yield may not be accurate: We assumed a continuously compounded yield.
 It should be a forecast.
-And
-should we incorporate dividend imputation/franking?
+And should we incorporate dividend imputation/franking?
 - The time stamps on our data don’t align.

 ## Currency Options

-When applying the Black-Scholes model to pricing currency options, we
-need to be mindful about the currency quoting conventions of S and K,
-as well as the handling of the domestic $r_{d}$ and foreign $r_{f}$ interest rates.
+When applying the Black-Scholes model to pricing currency options, we need to be mindful about the currency quoting conventions of $S$ and $K$, as well as the handling of the domestic $r_{d}$ and foreign $r_{f}$ interest rates.
 - Let’s recall our currency quoting convention:

-Let $S_{f:d}$ and $K_{f:d}$ be the spot and strike prices of 1 unit of the foreign
+> Let $S_{f:d}$ and $K_{f:d}$ be the spot and strike prices of 1 unit of the foreign
 currency (the underlying asset) in terms of the domestic currency.

 The modification to the Black-Scholes model is relatively easy:

-- It turns out that we view the foreign risk-free rate r f as the
-“dividend” on the underlying asset (the foreign currency):
+- It turns out that we view the foreign risk-free rate $r_f$ as the “dividend” on the underlying asset (the foreign currency):

 > - Cutting out messiness, European options on currencies is the same as dividend yields